shaunlebron/history-of-lisp-parens/README.md

 ### SEdit

-SEdit is hailed as a great Lisp editor, but I can find no documentation for it.
+SEdit is officially documented in the "Interlisp-D Reference Manual" for version "Lyric", and all subsequent versions, including [Medley].
+No online versions exist.

-The latest Interlisp manual I can find is from 1985, and it made no mention of it, so it probably came out sometime after.
+SEdit is briefly described as the "List Structure Editor" on Page 7-3 of [An Introduction to Medley].

-- Thoughts on SEdit
+Thoughts on SEdit
   - http://legacy.python.org/search/hypermail/python-1994q3/0136.html
   - http://legacy.python.org/search/hypermail/python-1994q3/0138.html